TencentCloud/chat-uikit-flutter/tencent_cloud_chat/README.md

 Before you start using each Modular Package UI component, there are some initial setup steps you need to follow in your project.

-1. Prepare the necessary Tencent Cloud Chat configuration information, such as sdkappid, test userID, userSig, etc. You can refer to this document: https://www.tencentcloud.com/document/product/1047/45907#.E5.89.8D.E5.BA.8F.E5.B7.A5.E4.BD.9C
+1. Prepare the necessary Tencent Cloud Chat configuration information, such as sdkappid, test userID, userSig, etc. You can refer to this document: [https://www.tencentcloud.com/document/product/1047/45907#.E5.89.8D.E5.BA.8F.E5.B7.A5.E4.BD.9C](https://www.tencentcloud.com/document/product/1047/45907#.E5.89.8D.E5.BA.8F.E5.B7.A5.E4.BD.9C)
+2. **Packages installing:**

-2. In your Flutter project, install the main package and the optional Modular Packages mentioned in the Getting Started section above.
+  In your Flutter project, install the main package and the optional modular packages mentioned in the Getting Started section.

-3. Import `TencentCloudChatMaterialApp`:
+3. **Global configuration:**

-Replace your project's `MaterialApp` with `TencentCloudChatMaterialApp`.
-This will automatically manage and configure the language, theme _(with material3)_, themeMode, and other settings, ensuring that the UIKit's interface parameters are consistent with your project.
+  Import `TencentCloudChatMaterialApp`: Replace your project's `MaterialApp` with `TencentCloudChatMaterialApp`.
+This enables automatic management and configuration of the language, theme *(with material3)*, theme mode, and other settings, ensuring that the UIKit's interface parameters are consistent with your project.

-This step will take over the language, theme, and themeMode configuration of your project.
-If you do not want us to automatically manage all these configurations for your project, you can open `TencentCloudChatMaterialApp`, check its source code and implementation, and manually import the necessary capabilities in your project's `MaterialApp`.
+  This step will take over the language, theme, and theme mode configuration of your project.
+  If you do not want the automatic management of the configuration for your project, you can manually import the features you need into your project according to the **[this guide](https://www.tencentcloud.com/document/product/1047/58585#ab6bd508-218a-4002-9b76-0ee081e8929a)**.

-4. Initialization and Login:
+4. **Initialization and Login**:

 Call the `TencentCloudChat.controller.initUIKit` method to initialize and log in.
 The call instructions and reference code are as follows:
 ```dart
     await TencentCloudChat.controller.initUIKit(
       context: context,